StatCan/aaw/docs/en/1-Experiments/Selecting-an-Image.md

 For the `jupyterlab-cpu`, `jupyterlab-tensorflow`, and `jupyterlab-pytorch` images, in the default shell the `conda activate` command may not work.
-This is due to the environment not being initalized properly.
+This is due to the environment not being initialized properly.
 In this case run `bash`, you should see the AAW logo and a few instructions appear.
 After this `conda activate` should work properly.
-If you see the AAW logo on startup it means the environment is correctly initalized and `conda activate` should work properly.
+If you see the AAW logo on startup it means the environment is correctly initialized and `conda activate` should work properly.
 A fix for this bug is in the works, once this is fixed this paragraph will be removed.